flazhgrowth/fg-tamagochi/projectdocs/routing.md

 }
 ```
 ### [1] Initializing New Router
-You can initialize new Router using the Tamagochi `github.com/flazhgrowth/fg-tamagochi/pkg/http/router` package.
-Take a look at below example.
+You can initialize a new Router using the Tamagochi `github.com/flazhgrowth/fg-tamagochi/pkg/http/router` package.
+Take a look at example below.
 ```
 rtr := router.NewRouter()
 ```
 Function `NewRouter` returns a Router interface mentioned above.
 Through this interface, you can use mentioned methods for routing

-Notes: please note that `*RouterOpts` is currently for docs (which has not yet been implemented.
-You can pass nil for this one)

 ### [2] handler.HTTPHandlerFunc
-The HTTPHandlerFunc from package `github.com/flazhgrowth/fg-tamagochi/pkg/http/handler` is a `func(w response.Response, r request.Request)`
+The HTTPHandlerFunc from package `github.com/flazhgrowth/fg-tamagochi/pkg/http/handler` is a `func(r request.Request, w response.Response)`
-Below is the example of how method that looks like:
+Below is the example of how the method implementations looks like:
 ```
 func (api *API) Lala(r request.Request, w response.Response) {
 	ctx := r.GetContext()